shawlu95/IdiomGraph/readme.md

 ### Idiom Graph - 成语接龙

 This repository uses neo4j graph database server to build a idiom graph.
-Given a Chinese idiom, the goal is to quickly find another idiom whose first character matches the last character of the given idiom.
-The process continues, until no more idiom can be found.
+Given a Chinese idiom, the goal is to find another idiom whose first character matches the last character of the given idiom.
+The process continues.

 Structure of graph:
 * Node: every character located at the beginning or end of an idiom creates a node